 If you feel that your employer has not followed the Acas Code with regard to your grievance or disciplinary hearing, talk to us.
 You do have the right of appeal, and we can ensure you get a chance to present your side of the story in a fair and transparent environment.

-For legal advice on a grievance or disciplinary hearing call our Employment Law Solicitors on 03306069589 or contact us online and we will help you.
+For employment law advice call our Employment Lawyers on 03306069589 or contact us online and we will call you.

 Co-op Legal Services has offices in Manchester, Bristol and London.